 Yes, I know the feeling well.
-You see the announcement on an airline’s website that they are running a limited time offer.
+You see the announcement on an airline’s website that they are running a limited-time offer.
 You check the fare to a destination and it’s so cheap!
 You don’t even know if you still have leave credits let alone if your time off request will be approved, but you still book the flight because you’re afraid of missing out on this one-time great opportunity!
 Does that sound familiar to you?
 A lot of times, we buy something just because it’s on sale and not because we truly need it only to find what we bought sitting in our closet unused months later.
 The same is true most of the time for promotional airline fares.

 9. Thou shall not travel without a budget

-Before you even pack your bags, make sure to create a budget and to stay within your budget.
-A lot of times, we feel like it’s okay to splurge when we’re on vacation but you don’t really want to be a “travel now pulubi later” kind of person, do you?
+Before you even pack your bags, make sure to create a budget and stay within your budget.
+A lot of times, we feel like it’s okay to splurge when we’re on vacation but you don’t want to be a “travel now pulubi later” kind of person, do you?

 10. Thou shall not travel without proper planning

 It always feels exciting to go on spur-of-the-moment trips.
 The problem is that they cost more than properly planned trips.
 For one, plane fares and hotel rooms cost so much more if you book them so near to your travel dates.
-The best thing to do is to plan for your trip months in advance so you can get the beat deals in airfares and hotel rooms.
+The best thing to do is to plan for your trip months in advance so you can get the best deals on airfares and hotel rooms.

-And no, stop telling me that nobody ever regretted traveling because I personally know someone who does.
+And no, stop telling me that nobody ever regretted traveling because I know someone who does.
 A mid-level manager at the office once confided in me that after ten years of working, she had nothing to show for it.
 In her own words, “wala akong naipundar”.
 All she had are memories, and a closet full of clothes and shoes.